secretstartups/handbook/job-families/sales/technical-instructional-designer/index.html.md

 * Excellent team player
 * Must be detail oriented and have strong project management skills needing minimal supervision
 * Experience with a wide range of modern elearning authoring tools (e.g. recent versions of Adobe Captivate, Articulate 360 Suite, Go Animate, Elucidat, etc.)
-* Working knowledge and application experience using reveal.js, Adobe Creative Suite (Premiere, Captivate, InDesign, Illustrator, Photoshop), and other industry benchmark applications and online multimedia authoring tools
+* Working knowledge and application experience using reveal.js, Articulate 360, Adobe Creative Suite (Premiere, Captivate, InDesign, Illustrator, Photoshop), and other industry benchmark applications and online multimedia authoring tools
 * HTML5, xAPI, mobile learning, and adaptive learning experience desired
 * Experience working with a variety of Learning Management and Learning Experience Systems and various virtual meeting management tools such as Zoom is a plus
 * Familiarity with statically generated websites are preferred, as we take a [handbook-first](/handbook/handbook-usage/#why-handbook-first) approach to Field and Customer Enablement